 • Cook the blueberries, brown sugar, and lemon juice over medium-high heat for 20 minutes, stirring occasionally.
 When the berries have started to thicken, dissolve the cornstarch in the water and stir it into the jam.

-2 1/2 cups (300 g) frozen wild blueberries, 3 tablespoons (45 g) brown sugar, 2 teaspoon lemon juice, 1 tablespoon + 1 teaspoon cornstarch, 2 tablespoons water
+3 cups (372 g) frozen wild blueberries, 3 tablespoons (45 g) brown sugar, 1/2 lemon, juiced, 1 tablespoon cornstarch, 2 tablespoons water

 Tangzhong

-• In a small saucepan, whisk together the water and all-purpose flour.
+• In a small saucepan, whisk together the water and flour.
 Cook over medium heat, whisking constantly, for 4-5 minutes until the mixture is a paste-like slurry.
 Scrape it into a bowl and set it aside until ready to use.

-1/4 cup (32 g) all-purpose flour, 3/4 cup (155 g) water
+1/4 cup (32 g) bread flour, 3/4 cup (155 g) water

 Cinnamon Roll Dough